.

 grossly exaggerated and out of control.

-They develop from experiencing too many (or too severe) stressful, negative life issues and events... ones that make us feel weak and vulnerable.
+They are a natural consequence of experiencing too many (or too severe) stressful, negative life issues and events... ones that leave us feeling constantly weak and vulnerable.

-In essence, these problems come from our subconscious trying to protect us when life has made us afraid.
-And they start, strengthen and grow from our mind's attempts to explain and
+In essence, anxiety problems stem from our subconscious trying to protect us when life has made us afraid.
+And 'disorders' develop, strengthen and grow from our mind's attempts to explain and

 resolve the intangible fear we feel inside.

-Once we see these problems for what they really are, everything changes and it becomes possible to cure them completely Understanding and acceptance allows hurt to heal, removes self-doubt and
+Once we see these problems for what they really are, everything changes.
+Now it's possible to cure them completely.
+Understanding and acceptance allows hurt to heal, removes self-doubt and

-Get essential information on anxiety, symptoms, problems, meds, disorders etc. and gain a new perspective on these problems.
+Our website.
+Explore anxiety... symptoms, problems, meds, disorders etc. in greater detail and gain a new perspective on these problems.

 Combining massive relief-bringing "aha" moments over "what is happening and why" with proven techniques to reduce anxiety